Updated June 2025

 For people in asylum accommodation

 If you receive a positive decision on your asylum claim, the Home Office will make a UKVI account for you so you can access your eVisa.
 If you are living in Home Office asylum accommodation, you will then be sent a “discontinuation letter” to tell you that your asylum support will stop and you will have to leave your accommodation.
 The letter will tell you that from the date it was sent, you have 28 days before your support will stop.
 You should not receive this letter until you have your UKVI account details.
-This means you will not have to leave your accommodation without having access to your eVisa.
+This means you should not have to leave your accommodation without having access to your eVisa.

 For people with Indefinite Leave to Remain